imam-db/ml-algo/README.md

 ## 🤝 Contributing

-Feel free to contribute dengan menambahkan algoritma baru atau memperbaiki implementasi yang ada!
+Feel free to contribute by adding new algorithms or improving existing implementations!

 ---
 Happy Learning! 🎉